Spatchler/ErosionIDE/README.md

 # ErosionIDE
 A little code editor and retained mode ui engine project i am working on.
+Bear in mind this is my first big c++ project and i am still learning.

 It is designed to have an efficient workflow that uses only the keyboard whalst looking elgant, minimal and being highly customizable.